tinythings/logjet/doc/daemon.md

 - `backpressure.enabled: true` enables explicit bridge backpressure policy handling
 - `backpressure.mode: disconnect` uses collector timeouts as a fail-fast policy
 - `backpressure.mode: block` waits for the collector reply instead of timing out
+- `backpressure.mode: drop-newest` keeps the bridge live and drops newest records when the export queue is full
+- `backpressure.max-buffered-records` caps the bridge-side exporter queue per bridge connection
 - can optionally use TLS with `tls.*`
 - collector export can optionally use HTTPS with `collector.*`